yucombinator/trailstolove/content/posts/2025-08-29-sahale-glacier/index.md

 Additionally, unlike other backpacking permits in other parks, this permit is issued in-person!
 This means you need to visit the [Wilderness Information Center in Marblemount](https://www.nps.gov/noca/planyourvisit/permits.htm).

 - Trailhead: Cascade Pass
-- Water sources: Streams along the trail, glacier melt
+- Water sources: Streams along the trail, glacier melt.
+Note that by late season, many of the seasonal streams have dried up—there isn't a whole lot of water, so fill up at the reliable spots while you can.
-- Gear: Standard backpacking kit, bear canister required
+- Gear: Standard backpacking kit, bear canister required.
+Pack light—there's a lot of climbing (4,200 ft of gain!) and every pound counts on the final boulder slog.
+- Fire weather & smoke: Washington's fire season runs roughly July through September, with late summer the riskiest window for smoke.
+Smoke drifts in from fires east of the Cascades and in British Columbia, and up at Sahale's elevation there's nowhere to escape it.
+Before heading out (if you are coming from afar), check the two-day smoke forecast on [firesmoke.ca](https://firesmoke.ca) — I'd call off the trip rather than climb Sahale Arm in bad air.

 {{< google-maps id=1KnrOyUae3B7_iP-6hVjs65FUv6fT02w >}}